project-poodle/poodle/design.md

               Clear
                bit

-- Bit 7 and 6 are the key bits for encoding of a key
+- Bit 7 and 6 are the key bits for encoding of key
   - 00 means no key
   - 01 means 1 byte to represent key length (up to 255 bytes)
-  - 10 means 2 bytes to represent key length (up to 65565 bytes)
+  - 10 means 2 bytes to represent key length (up to 4 KB)
   - 11 means key is encoded with __data encoding__

-- Bit 5 and 4 are the value bits for encoding of a value
+- Bit 5 and 4 are the value bits for encoding of value
   - 00 means no value
   - 01 means 1 byte to represent value length (up to 255 bytes)
-  - 10 means 2 bytes to represent value length (up to 65565 bytes)
+  - 10 means 2 bytes to represent value length (up to 56 KB)
   - 11 means value is encoded with __data encoding__

-- Bit 3 and 2 are the value bits for encoding of a value
+- Bit 3 and 2 are the value bits for encoding of scheme
-  - 00 means no domain
+  - 00 means no scheme
-  - 01 means 1 byte to represent domain length (up to 255 bytes)
+  - 01 means 1 byte to represent scheme length (up to 255 bytes)
-  - 10 means 2 bytes to represent domain length (up to 65565 bytes)
+  - 10 means 2 bytes to represent scheme length (up to 2 KB)
-  - 11 means domain is encoded with __data encoding__
+  - 11 means scheme is encoded with __data encoding__

 - Bit 1 is the clear bit
   - 1 means 'CLEAR' operation